aditharun/aditharun.github.io/posts.md

 title: Posts
 ---

+* A platform for conducting N-of-1 clinical trials, a case study on how to find statin intolerant patients that are actually statin tolerant **[writeup](posts/n-of-1-trials.md)**

 * On the problem of catching up on lectures **[notes](posts/lecture-catch-up.md)**

 * Thinking about humming, nitric oxide, and pulmonary hypertension **[thoughts](posts/humming-physiological-benefits.md)**